-A land trust is a non-profit, charitable organization that has as one of its core activities the acquisition of land or interests in land (i.e. conservation easements) for the purpose of conservation.
+A land trust is a non-profit, charitable organization that has as one of its core activities the acquisition of land or interests in land (i.e., conservation easements) for the purpose of conservation.
 Whether protecting riparian areas, wetlands, or critical habitats for native species, land trusts work with private landowners to conserve public goods (e.g., sensitive habitats, open spaces in settled areas).
-Consideration should be given to allowing landtrust tax credits to be sold to third-parties.
+The Government of Alberta will examine steps to ensure that Eco-Gift tax credits are more widely utilized.
+The Government will consider alternatives including making the provincial portion of the Tax Credit refundable or extending the carry-forward period.
+Alberta will also encourage the Government of Canada to consider similar reforms to the Federal portion of the Tax Credit.